Trier Air Base: Postwar/NATO use

 A French army helicopter unit remained at the airport until 1977, when it was closed and converted into an industrial park.
+The original 4 ATAF buildings north of the airfield had been handed over the West German Air Force in 1957 and were used until 2009.
+After being used as a refugee camp in 2014-2018, the city of Trier decided to buy the former barracks and redevelop the area into an industrial park.

 Although the last aviation use of the Trier Air Base airfield ended in 1977, it is still recognizable, both from the air and on the ground.
 The runway and taxiways are largely intact and have been converted into streets and parking for large trucks.
-Two buildings of the airfield remain on the west side of the former airfield, although more and more of the runway is being removed and redeveloped.
+Two buildings of the airfield remained on the west side of the former airfield until 2019, although more and more of the runway is being removed and redeveloped.